Ai4Math/MATLAB-GUI/line_integral/README.md

 #### <img src="demo/vector_field_line_integral_3d.png" width="600"/>
 In this example, the vector field of F(x,y,z) = <x, z, y> and the curve r(t) = <cos(t), t, sin(t)> from t = 0 to t = pi/2 are plotted in 3D, and the result is generated as below.
 Notice that the field thickness is set to 4, and we are plotting in 3D dimension, therefore there will be a total of 4x4x4 = 64 vectors for the field.
 The vector line integral result is approximated to be 1.07 (which is pi/2 - 1/2, but the trapezoidal method cannot give the real value) appearing on the top-right box.

 ## Usage
 1. **Input Vector Components and Range**:
-   - You will find three input boxes: X-component, Y-component, and Z-component.
-These represent the components of the vector field you wish to visualize in the format of <x,y,z>.
-If you need to plot a 2D field, simply leave one of the blank.
+   - You will find three input boxes: X-component, Y-component, and Z-component for the vector field F(x,y,z), and then input three more boxes: A(t), B(t), and C(t) for the curve r(t).
+If you need to plot a 2D field, simply leave the Z-component and the C(t) boxes blank.
    - The range can also be modified by entering different numbers in the Lower Bound and Upper Bound boxes.
 Note that the Lower Bound should be less than the Larger Bound.
-   - Choose your favorite color from the dropdown Color menu.
+   - Try to input different numbers in Field Thickness to have a better visualization.

 2. **Plot the Vector Field**:
    - After entering the vector components and selecting the dimension and color, simply click the "Plot" button.
-This action will generate the vector field plot based on your input.
+This action will generate the vector field and line plot based on your input, as well as give the vector line integral value.

 3. **Interact with the Plot**:
    - Once the plot is generated, you can interact with it using standard MATLAB plot controls.